 Another song that stands out on the album is "The Last Trip to Tulsa".
 This long song contains a rather suggestive tale that shows Neil Young's ability as a story teller and makes clear that this is a quite unique singer-songwriter.

 Neil Young was far from pleased with his solo debut, and the issue for his disappointment was primarily the production.
-He has later said that he regrets that he overdubbed the songs than he should have left them untouched.
+He have later said that he regrets that he overdubbed the songs whan he should have left them untouched.
 The production is not in top-class and sometimes makes the sound kind of claustrophobic.

 Neil Young was reviewed by Gary von Tersch in the Rolling Stone magazine April 5, 1969: